 “The teacher is of course an artist, but being an artist does not mean that [they] can make the profile, can shape the students.
 What the educator does in teaching is to make it possible for the students to become themselves.”

 As an Adjunct Instructor at Virginia Tech (VT), I teach Introduction to Applied Collaborative Techniques (I-ACT).
 I-ACT serves students across academic disciplines who apply creative principles of applied theatre to develop capacities for collaborating and connecting with others through storytelling.

-I have facilitated courses and community-based workshops across the world for youth, adults, elders, and intergenerational communities in Applied and Devised Theater, Art in Social Change, Community Engagement and Civic Practice, Documentary Theater, Mind-Body Practices; and Theater of the Oppressed.
-I am a collaborator of the award-winning theater Ping Chong + Company, and arts-in-healthcare focused ensemble The Clinic Performance.
+I have facilitated courses and community-based workshops in the U.S., UK, Canada and Norway for youth, adults, elders, and intergenerational communities in Applied and Devised Theater, Art and Social Change, Community Cultural Development, Community Engagement and Civic Practice, Documentary Theater, Mind-Body Practices, and Theater of the Oppressed.
+I am a teaching artist with the award-winning theater Ping Chong + Company, and collaborator of the arts-in-healthcare focused ensemble The Clinic Performance.

 I ground my teaching practice in the ethics of storytelling.
-Through stories shared on identity, culture, place, and belonging, students witness with awe our intersections and our beautiful distinctions.
+Through stories shared on identity, culture, place, and belonging, students witness with awe our intersections and distinctions.
 We build community through story in order to create a climate of openness, shared commitment, and intellectual rigor applicable to any academic context.

 I teach living history classes.
 We divide our course of study, evenly, between the scrutiny of published works, and the development of new storytelling works made by the students themselves.
 Together, we discover what stories we are called upon to tell about ourselves, our community, and our future.